Marketing (MKTG)

 MKTG 4865 SXSWi: Marketing, Technology & Innovation (4 Credits)

 This class is focused on documenting/sharing lessons learned from the SXSWi conference in Austin Texas, the premier innovation conference in the US.
 The course is divided into two distinct halves.
-First, we will research the SXSWi sessions around subject matter and speaker backgound as well as planning the final deliverabile that summaizes the entire SXSWi event.
-The second half includes participation in the conference to learn the most up-to-date digital marketing techniaques in social, mobile, data and usability.
+First, we will research the SXSWi sessions around subject matter and speaker backgound as well as planning the final deliverable that summarizes the entire SXSWi event.
+The second half includes participation in the conference to learn the most up-to-date digital marketing techniques in social, mobile, data and usability.

 MKTG 4900 Advanced Marketing Strategy (4 Credits)